Gian-Fr/Gian-Fr/README.md

 - 👋 Hi, I’m @Gian-Fr
-- 👀 I’m interested in C++, Java, HTML, CSS
+- 👀 I’m interested in C++, Java, HTML, CSS, JavaScript
+- ❤ I like frontend and backend, and translating from English to Italian and viceversa
-- 🌱 I’m currently learning other languages
+- 🌱 I’m currently learning other programming languages